[ESPN] 2025年NBA模拟选秀:基于交易和最新情报的选秀预测

 Standing reach: 9-2 | Wingspan: 7-1¼

 Raynaud has played himself into late first-round consideration alongside a somewhat short list of centers, which also includes Ryan Kalkbrenner and Yanic Konan Niederhauser.
 He is broadly viewed as having the most untapped upside of that trio, due to his flashes of offensive skill and more developed capacity to space the floor.
-His showing at the draft combine helped to reaffirm that, and the fact he only picked up basketball full-time as a high school senior coupled with strong intangibles has helped his stock.
+His showing at the draft combine helped to reaffirm that, and the fact he picked up basketball full-time only as a high school senior coupled with strong intangibles has helped his stock.

 The Celtics have been highly active this week, offloading the salaries of Jrue Holiday and Kristaps Porzingis in order to get under the second tax apron – two moves that saved Boston a projected $180 million in tax penalties, according to ESPN’s Bobby Marks.
-With Jayson Tatum injured and the understanding that next season presents a step backward, Boston can to go most any direction with this pick and at No. 32, with the focus on cultivating long-term roster quality more so than addressing short-term needs this late in the draft.
+With Jayson Tatum injured and the understanding that next season presents a step backward, Boston can go most any direction with this pick and at No. 32, with the focus on cultivating long-term roster quality more so than addressing short-term needs this late in the draft.

 Raynaud would provide a viable depth option up front as he continues to develop. – Woo